Susannah Birch is a certified birth doula, journalist, and owner of Trimester Talk, a leading pregnancy website.

-30. Chinese food - Not sure why, but some people have claimed this works a treat.
+30. Chinese food - Not sure why, but some people have claimed this works.
 Or maybe they just ate Chinese food all the time anyway, so they thought it was responsible for the onset of labor.
 Either way, it's worth a try!

 31. Balsamic Vinegar - According to the What to Expect book, balsamic vinegar can help bring on labor.
 However, it might not work until you're already dilated.
 Add a dash to your salad.
 Definitely won't hurt to try!

 33. Mandarin Oil - I had a friend who was told that rubbing mandarin oil on her heels would send her into labor.
-It didn't work for her, but it's worth a try!
+It didn't work for her, but it might for you!